ground-creative/docker-wordpress/README.md

 https://github.com/ground-creative/docker-nginx-proxy

-1) Create the file docker-compose-override.yml and paste the following:
+1) Create the file docker-compose-override.yml and paste the following
 ```
 version: '3.1'